Suki Waterhouse: Pop & Suki

+In September 2016, Waterhouse announced the launch of Pop & Suki, an accessories brand that she co-founded with her best friend Poppy Jamie and CEO Leo Seigal.
+Pop & Suki has since been featured in Vogue, Harper's Bazaar, W and Elle.
+Celebrities who have worn the brand include Jessica Alba, Lady Gaga, Cara Delevingne, Emily Ratajkowski, Lena Dunham and Taylor Hill.
+The brand's Camera Bag was referred to by Who What Wear as "The Bag Every It Girl Owns".
+The brand designed suitcases for Away.

 Personal life

-Waterhouse dated musician Luke Pritchard in 2011, musician Miles Kane from 2012 until 2013, actor Bradley Cooper from 2013 until 2015, and actor Diego Luna from 2015 until 2017.
+Waterhouse dated musician Luke Pritchard in 2011; musician Miles Kane from 2012 until 2013; actor Bradley Cooper from 2013 until 2015; and actor Diego Luna from 2015 until 2017.

-While in Los Angeles in 2018, Waterhouse met English actor Robert Pattinson while playing Werewolf at a "star-studded game night."
+While in Los Angeles in 2018, Waterhouse met English actor Robert Pattinson while playing Werewolf at a "star-studded game night".
 They began a relationship around July 2018.
-While performing at Corona Capital in November 2023, Waterhouse revealed she was pregnant.
+While performing at the Corona Capital music festival in November 2023, Waterhouse revealed she was pregnant.
 Shortly after, a source told People that Waterhouse and Pattinson were engaged.
 In March 2024, their first child, a daughter, was born.
-The family resides in Los Angeles.
+The family lives in Los Angeles.